US to begin screening travelers coming from Uganda for Ebola

 WASHINGTON (AP) — The United States will begin screening travelers coming from Uganda for Ebola as an additional precaution aimed at trying to prevent an outbreak in the African country from spreading, the Biden administration said Thursday.

-Those passengers will have a “temperature check, risk assessment, visual symptom check, and contact information verification” conducted by the Centers for Disease Control and Prevention.
-Authorities will share that Information with local health departments at the travelers’ final destination.
-The screenings will begin rolling out immediately, with full coverage from passengers from Uganda expected to be in place by the week’s end.
+The screening applies to any passenger who was in Uganda, including U.S. citizens.
+It involves a temperature and symptom check conducted by the Centers for Disease Control and Prevention.
+The CDC will also collect contact information that will be shared with local health departments at the travelers’ destination.

-The administration says about 145 people per day enter the U.S. from Uganda, with most already arriving at one of the five airports, which serve as large airline hubs.
+The administration says about 145 people per day enter the U.S. from Uganda, with most already arriving at the five large airline hubs.
 Anyone scheduled to fly into a different airport will be rebooked by their airline, the administration said.

+Also Thursday, the CDC sent a health alert to doctors, urging them to get a travel history from patients who have Ebola-like symptoms.

-Ebola, which manifests as a viral hemorrhagic fever, is spread through contact with bodily fluids of an infected person or contaminated materials.
-Symptoms include fever, vomiting, diarrhea, muscle pain and at times internal and external bleeding.
+The Ebola virus disease is mainly spread through contact with blood and other bodily fluids of an infected person who is sick or died.
+Symptoms include fever, vomiting, diarrhea, muscle pain and sometimes bleeding.
+There are Ebola vaccines, but not for the Sudan strain causing the current outbreak.

+This marks the sixth Ebola outbreak in Uganda, but this one has escalated quickly.
+As of Thursday, there have been 44 confirmed cases and 10 confirmed deaths since the first case was diagnosed Sept.
+19.

 Associated Press